Summer Day Camp

 July 9 – August 10, 9 am – 3 pm

-Shofuso’s weekday camp program is “Philly’s most chic summer camp,” and is designed especially for youth aged 6-11.
+Shofuso’s weekday camp program is “the chicest in town” for youth ages 6-10.
 Take a five-week journey through Japan, or enjoy camp as independent themed weeks.
 At the end of every week, campers show off their skills and knowledge in a cumulative event for family and friends.

 Register early and save on camp tuition!